Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 ## December 15th, 2020
 * Q&A: We need more foundation types- triangle foundations, smaller foundations? https://www.youtube.com/watch?v=V8sGth96I5w

+## January 12th, 2021
+* Q&A: Possibility of placing more than one foundation at once? https://www.youtube.com/watch?v=TdmIe3EM_B8

 # Game Modes

+## March 9th, 2019
+* Q&A: Another game mode with a procedurally generated world? https://www.youtube.com/watch?v=GZlK2fIlYVk

 ## September 15th, 2020
 * Q&A: Will there be more polish to the Survival aspects of the game? https://www.youtube.com/watch?v=0flTS1mpH7s